B3ardBr0/B3ardBr0/README.md

 ## 🌟 What I Do

-- 🛠️ Developing innovative solutions using Python, Pygame, and Git to enhance efficiency and functionality.
-- 🌐 Leveraging version control systems like GitHub and GitLab to foster collaboration and streamline complex workflows.
-- 📘 Continuously advancing expertise in business intelligence, data automation, and IT systems optimisation while sharing insights with the community.
+- 🛠️ Develop scalable backend systems and data pipelines.
+- 🌐 Engineer data solutions to support business intelligence and operational optimisation.
-- 📊 Creating data-driven insights and automating workflows using tools like Power Automate, Office 365, and Microsoft Azure to optimise processes.
+- 🔧 Automate workflows with tools such as Power Automate and Microsoft Azure.
-- 🔧 Exploring and integrating low-code automation solutions to drive impactful improvements across various domains.

 ## 🔥 Current Projects